Study in USA

 Percentage to Marks formula = (Percentage of Marks/ 100)*total marks

-A student obtained an overall 96% in his all subjects of English, Mathematics, Social Science, Business, and Science.
+A student obtained an overall 96% in all his subjects of English, Mathematics, Social Science, Business, and Science.
 Find out the total marks of percentage obtained by him.

 Here,

-Percentage obtained= 96%
+Percentage obtained = 96%

 Total Marks=500 (5 subjects of 100 maximum marks each)